theupdateframework/python-tuf/tuf/README.md

 ```

 ### Create Top-level Metadata ###
-The [Metadata](../METADATA.md) document outlines the JSON metadata files that
+The [metadata document](../METADATA.md) outlines the JSON metadata files that
 must exist on a TUF repository.
 The following sub-sections provide the
 `repository_tool.py` calls repository maintainers may issue to generate the
 required roles.
 The top-level roles to be created are `root`, `timestamp`,